Immersion in Water

 They said: "He is of age; ask him.
 He will speak for himself"!
 Their son spoke for himself confidently and clearly, refusing to back down.
-His conduct revealed that he was of age!
+His conduct revealed that he was of age, indeed!

-Timothy is another example.
-Paul describes him as "a certain disciple" and the son of a believing Jewish woman and unbelieving Greek father and was well spoken of.
+He was the son of a believing Jewish woman and unbelieving Greek father and he was well spoken of.

 At one stage Paul called on him to be circumcised because of the Jews in that region who knew that his father was Greek (Acts 16'-1).
 Timothy understood Paul's concern and willingly yielded himself to it.